EZCDeveloper/Cypress_edgardcooper/README.md

 TC01: Should verify that default Language is English.
 Verify url landing, control language selector and home page title.

 TC02: Should verify that we can switch to Spanish language.
 Verify that the page efectively changed into Spanish.
 Verify url landing, control language selector and home page title.

+TC03: Should verify al links from the Home header Navbar for the English languaje.
+Verify urls.